All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Solution 4: Prioritize sleep.
 GLP-1 medications can disrupt sleep patterns for some people, whether through nighttime nausea, blood sugar changes, or general adjustment.
 Aim for 7-8 hours per night.
 Keep your bedroom cool and dark.
 Avoid eating within 2-3 hours of bedtime, which can also reduce nighttime reflux.

 Solution 5: Move your body, even when tired.
 It sounds counterintuitive, but light exercise can actually boost energy.
 A 20-minute walk, gentle yoga, or light strength training stimulates blood flow and releases endorphins.
-You do not need to push hard.
+You don't need to push hard.
 Consistent, moderate movement is the goal.
 Track your activity alongside your energy levels in the to see the connection.

 When Fatigue Could Mean Something Else